Lagrangian mechanics: D'Alembert's principle

 Thus D'Alembert's principle allows us to concentrate on only the applied non-constraint forces, and exclude the constraint forces in the equations of motion.
 The form shown is also independent of the choice of coordinates.
-However, it cannot be readily used to set up the equations of motion in an arbitrary coordinate system since the displacements δr_{k} might be connected by a constraint equation, which prevents us from setting the N individual summands to 0.
+However, it cannot be readily used to set up the equations of motion in an arbitrary coordinate system since the displacements $\delta \mathbf{r}_k$ might be connected by a constraint equation, which prevents us from setting the N individual summands to 0.
 We will therefore seek a system of mutually independent coordinates for which the total sum will be 0 if and only if the individual summands are 0.
 Setting each of the summands to 0 will eventually give us our separated equations of motion.